umarbkh/terraform-cicd/README.md

 # Terraform AWS Deployment Project

-**Work in Progress**: This project is actively being developed, with new modules and features being added regularly.
+This project is actively being developed, with new modules and features being added regularly.
 Stay tuned for updates!

 ---